-Technical and Specialty Areas - 32 Semester Hours
+Technical and Specialty Areas

+Thirty-two or more semester hours as outlined in specific AAS degree programs or specialty areas.
 Deviation from a specified program may be made only with approval of the division dean, vice president of instruction or their designees.